Sometimes freelancing is a little too free.

 Equip your camper van with a table and way to charge your devices, and you have a mobile office you can take anywhere.
 Go camping or just drive it to a local park to enjoy a comfortable and inviting mobile work space.

 While beaches are not ideal places to work, pools make much better places for freelancers to get some sun and catch up on work.
 Be sure to stay far enough away from the water to dodge errant splashes, and secure your valuables if you jump in for a dip.
 And before you head outside, plan for dealing with the sun’s glare on your laptop.

-Dr. Seuss found a lot of his .
+Dr. Seuss found a lot of his inspiration at the local zoo.
 Consider heading to your zoo to find a quiet spot to appreciate the animals, inspire your creativity and get some work done.
 Call ahead or check online to see if there are any admission discounts.